-But were she forced to endure weeks of pain, it likely still would have been worth it.
+But even if she had endured weeks of pain, it likely still would have been worth it.
 "I recommend it for everybody—all women that have thought about it and have suffered from having really large breasts and back problems and just don't feel right in their own skin."

 Not that feeling comfortable with her new size-D shape ended the continuing stream of haterade.
 While Winter has grown accustomed to ignoring the trolls who toss out labels such as fat, ugly and slutty, some remarks still leave her shaken, like the time one stranger commented on a photo of Winter and her nieces on a family vacation, suggesting that her decision to wear a bikini meant she was "asking for it."

 The implication was horrifying.
 "That really disturbed me, and made me incredibly upset," she said.
 "It made me super disappointed in our world, and in the internet and the people who are writing things on the internet."

 So she responded, sharing a lengthy missive explaining the obvious that, um, no, the length of someone's hemline doesn't have any correlation to how she should be treated.
 "I really had to stand up and make it a point to fight back against people who were not only body shaming, but also slut-shaming...taking aim at people that weren't doing anything wrong and making comments that were so harmful and distressing for absolutely no purpose."